 Before we look at how much Income Protection cover you need, we should quickly look at the type of cover you are buying and check that it is the right Income Protection policy for you.
 The cost of Income Protection isn't just impacted by the amount of cover you purchase; two of the biggest cost-factors are the policy term (the length of time you take the policy for) and the deferred period (the time that you need to remain incapacitated before the policy pays out)

-How to bring down your Income Protection quote
+How to reduce the cost of your Income Protection quote

-In order to bring down your Income Protection quote, you could consider one or more of the following:
+In order to bring down the price of your Income Protection quote, you could consider one or more of the following:

 Do you have any savings?

 If you do, then you may want to use some savings in the first instance which means you can extend the deferred period of your policy.
 This could significantly bring down your Income Protection quote.

-How long will your employer pay you for while you are sick?
+How long will your employer pay you while you are sick?

 Make sure you know how long your employer will pay you for and ensure that your deferred period is set so that Income Protection pays out after this time - the policy won't start paying you until you stop being paid by your employer.

 How long do you need Income Protection to cover you for?

 Do you really need to take Income Protection insurance right up until retirement?
 Most pensions will allow you to draw down from age 55 and so you may be able to shorten the term on your Income Protection insurance.

 Consider short term Income Protection

-Short term Income Protection provides the same benefit as Income Protection, however, the period in which it will pay out for is reduced, often to 12 or 24 months.
+Short term Income Protection provides the same benefit as Income Protection, however, the period in which it will pay out is reduced, often to 12 or 24 months.
 If you can afford it, you should always try and buy full Income Protection, but short term Income Protection is certainly better than having no cover at all.